eo-tools/eozilla/docs/cuiman/cli.md

 **Commands**:

 * `configure`: Configure the client tool.
+* `login`: Log in and store the required credentials...
+* `logout`: Remove the locally stored credentials for...
 * `generate-client`: Generate the Python code for...
 * `list-processes`: List available processes.
 * `get-process`: Get process details.